Brighton College Prep and Pre-Prep School A GSG School

 Pre-prep head since 2010 is Jo Williams, previously head of year 2 at Tanglin Trust School in Singapore.
 Alumni of University of Plymouth, head of early years foundation stage and then PE and girls' games at Oakwood School.
 Meets with head of prep weekly, phone calls and emails in between, he attends pre-prep open mornings and their staff share INSET days.

-Ninety-five per cent to Brighton College, although they have to take CE on a par with outsiders, with a pass mark of 55 per cent in maths and English and 60 per cent in all other subjects.
-The rest mostly to St Bede's, Roedean or Hurst.
+Some 80+ per cent to Brighton College, although they have to take CE on a par with outsiders, with a pass mark of 55 per cent in maths and English and 60 per cent in all other subjects.
+The rest mostly to St Bede's, Roedean, Hurst, Lancing or Worth.
 If your child seems like they’re not going to make the CE pass mark for the senior school then form teachers/head may well encourage going for another school rather than taking a punt on good luck on the day - so as to avoid a feeling of failure.
 About four children each academic year leave early, 50 per cent financial reasons, 50 per cent deciding to settle into a school that is not so academically ambitious, with advice from BCPS.

 The children begin their days with assembly in the main hall four out of five mornings a week, sitting on the wooden parquet floor.
 It is also used for rehearsals, art displays and, when we visited, storing the Christmas shoeboxes for communities in Eastern Europe as well as local hospices.
 Music is marvellous here – from the accomplished chamber choir rehearsal we heard in the main hall to the junior wind group squeaking their way through Jingle Bells.
 Recent choir trips were to Disneyland and Barcelona.